ibm-cloud-architecture/refarch-cloudnative-resiliency/README.md

 The Diagram below shows the DR topology for BlueCompute solution in Bluemix.

 ***Please Note: the Diagram applies only to Bluemix Dedicated.
-IBM API Connector doesn'tprovide cross-site replication.
+IBM API Connector doesn't provide cross-site replication.
 In this case the solution we are describing (Bluemix Public) only APIC Gateway is behind the load balancer, while API Manager and API Developer Portal are  accessed directly***

  ![Architecture](DR-Active-Active.png?raw=true)